 As soon as your railway moves beyond “toy” and temporary table top construction and you start getting serious a soldering iron will be needed.
-A 25W or 30W soldering iron (with a replaceable tip) will be suitable for most tasks on your railway – bigger irons will likely melt your rails.
+A 25W or 30W soldering iron is vital, any smaller and the iron won’t heat wire and track quickly enough and bigger irons will likely melt your rails.
 You’ll also want one with an exchangable different size tips for the different tasks around the layout.
 Antex is easily the most recommended brand and the Antext 25 is my preferred choice.

 Kudos to @tanj666 for suggesting this.

-Good scissors, of different sizes, are an essential in your tool box for model railways.
+Good scissors, of different sizes, are essential in your toolbox for model railways.

 #8 Electric Drill

-I’ve recently changed my preferred electric screw driver and drill, upgrading to this 18V Li-Ion Fast Charge Cordless Drill/Driver (pictured).
-It’s variable speed with 24 torque setting, comes 13 accessories, built in light and level bubble and at the time of writing is available at 50% off from Amazon.
+I’ve recently changed my preferred electric screwdriver and drill, upgrading to this 18V Li-Ion Fast Charge Cordless Drill/Driver (pictured).
+It’s variable speed with 24 torque setting, comes 13 accessories, built-in light and level bubble.

 #9 Straight Edge Ruler

 When first starting out with models, it’s easy to try and get by.
-One example of this is when applying liquids – glues, oils etc. It’s all too easy to try and do this with brushes or even trying to drip fluids into place only to get difficult to remove substances splashed over building fronts or tracks which can be a pain to remove.
+One example of this is when applying liquids – glues, oils etc. It’s all too easy to try and do this with brushes or even trying to drip fluids into place only to get glue or paint splashed over building fronts or tracks which can be a pain to remove.

-Since learning the hard way I now always use fine point or pin point syringes to precisely deposit fluid and haven’t looked back.
-The few pounds that sets such as these cost won’t be wasted.
+Since learning the hard way I now always use fine point or pinpoint syringes to precisely deposit fluid and haven’t looked back.
+The few pounds that they, such as these, won’t be wasted.